Category: Immigration Evaluations

 • Training in evidence-based assessment and trauma-informed care

-• Clear boundaries between clinical opinions and legal determinations
+• Clear professional boundaries between clinical opinions and legal conclusions

-It is also helpful when the evaluator understands how to communicate clinical findings in a format that attorneys can use effectively (e.g., organized sections, concise summaries, and plain-language explanations of symptoms and functional impairment).
+It is also helpful when the evaluator understands how to communicate findings in a format attorneys can use effectively, including concise summaries, organized sections, and plain-language descriptions of symptoms and functioning.

 Core Components of a Strong Immigration Psychological Evaluation

-Many strong evaluations incorporate validated screening tools to support clinical impressions.
-These measures do not replace clinical judgment, but they can provide an additional layer of documentation that increases clarity and reliability.
-Depending on the presenting concerns, a provider may use measures that screen for:
+Many strong evaluations incorporate validated clinical screening tools when appropriate.
+These measures do not replace clinical judgment, but they can strengthen clarity and provide additional support for clinical impressions.

 • Anxiety symptoms